-Note: older editions of this text (8th and earlier editions) and the Geosystems text by Christopherson are acceptable.
+Note: older editions of this text and the Geosystems text (not "elemental") by Christopherson are acceptable.
 I can help correlate material between chapters if they are not numbered the same as the topics shown in this syllabus.
 Also, McKnight's Physical Geography (Prentice/Hall) has similar information.
 I will be referencing page numbers and figures from the Christopherson 9th Ed. text throughout the course

 Here is the CR Bookstore site for ordering course textbooks.
-Be sure to select "Virtual Classroom" as the Site: https://bncvirtual.com/vb_buy2.php?FVCUSNO=3146&ACTION=chooseCourses
+Be sure to select "Virtual Classroom" as the Site: https://bncvirtual.com/vb\buy2.php?FVCUSNO=3146&ACTION=chooseCourses